touchHLE/common-3.0-sdk/README.md

-# Custom iPhoneOS3.0.sdk using only OSS sources
+# Custom SDK for iPhoneOS3.0 using only OSS sources

 ## Build SDK